 There are several stereotypes which stand out when considering the negative depiction and, in turn, view of Asian men, but none are as impactful to Asian men when they are engaging with online dating as is the stereotype of the emasculated Asian male.

-What you need to know when dating Asian women
+What you need to know when dating an Asian girl

 Taken further, they are also vilified as being too smart, too focused on academics, and even so one-dimensional in their studying that they are utterly lacking in personal skills.
 In turn, because they are so focused on intelligence, they are physically weak and emotionally fragile.